 Katie has litigated in the High Court and has a detailed knowledge of civil procedure.
-In addition to Court proceedings, Katie has assisted clients to resolve disputes through arbitration, mediation and expert determination.
+In addition to Court proceedings, Katie has assisted clients to resolve disputes through arbitration and mediation.
 Adopting a pragmatic approach, Katie’s primary is to ascertain her clients’ commercial needs and aims, recognising that litigation takes place against the back-drop of every-day business.
+Taking a natural interest in technology, Katie aims to include technology and AI capabilities in elements of client delivery too.

 Katie is a member and regular contributor to the Society for Computers and Law.